aa-kag/Automated_Wardrobe/README.md

 ## Project Goals

 The goal of this project is to streamline the user's daily outfit decision-making by sorting their clothing items into categories which will then be considered when suggesting outfits.
 The hope is to simplify the daily hassle of deciding what to wear every morning before we step outside.
-TThe hope is that this project lowers the daily decision fatigue of the user by simplfying outfit selection.
+The hope is that this project lowers the daily decision fatigue of the user by simplfying outfit selection.

 ## Project Overview and Description